rdkcentral/rdk-halif-test-device_settings/docs/pages/dsFPD/ds-front-panel-display_L3_TestProcedure.md

 - Source
 - Sink

+## Overview

+This test helps to verify if the Led indicators can blink with specified parameter.

 #### User Input Required - test03

 **Yes**: User interaction is necessary to confirm front panel LED status and blinking (This will be automated later).